Scientist Visa Sponsorship Jobs in South Dakota

 Which companies and institutions sponsor visas for scientists in South Dakota?

 The most active sponsors for scientist roles in South Dakota include South Dakota State University, the University of South Dakota, and the Sanford Underground Research Facility (SURF).
-Agricultural research companies operating in the state, along with federal labs and clinical research organizations in Sioux Falls, have also filed for H-1B and O-1 visas on behalf of scientists.
+Agricultural research companies operating in the state, along with federal labs and clinical research organizations in Sioux Falls, have also filed for H-1B visa and O-1 visas on behalf of scientists.
 University research departments tend to be the most consistent sponsors.

 Which visa types are most common for scientist roles in South Dakota?

 The H-1B is the most common visa for scientist positions in South Dakota, covering roles in biology, chemistry, physics, and agricultural science that require at least a bachelor's degree in a specific field.
 The O-1A is an option for scientists with demonstrated exceptional achievement, such as published research or major awards.
-J-1 research scholar status is also common at South Dakota universities for postdoctoral and visiting scientist positions.
+J-1 visa research scholar status is also common at South Dakota universities for postdoctoral and visiting scientist positions.

 Which cities in South Dakota have the most scientist visa sponsorship jobs?